syncfusion-content/wpf-docs/wpf/Ribbon/Backstage.md

 ## Add BackStage separator

-BackStageSeparator used to group out similar backstage elements in BackStage.
+The BackStageSeparator used to group out similar backstage elements in BackStage.
 Here BackStageCommandButtons, BackStageTabItems are separated by [BackStageSeparator](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.BackStageSeparator.html) according to their use.

 {% tabs %}